odenas/indexed_ms/README.md

 Range queries
 ------------

- A working
-example that replicates this tutorial is provided in `examples/workflows`.

 The simple algorithm that performs just a linear scan of the MS array can be invoked as follows:
 ```